EphraimOAgyeman/React-Native/Setting Up React Native.md

 ---
 ### 3. Setup using EXPO GO

 a.
-Visit [`expo`](https://www.python.org/downloads/](https://reactnative.dev/docs/environment-setup?package-manager=npm&guide=quickstart)https://reactnative.dev/docs/environment-setup?package-manager=npm&guide=quickstart) and create a new project.
+Visit [`expo`](https://www.python.org/downloads/](https://reactnative.dev/docs/environment-setup?package-manager=npm&guide=quickstart)https://reactnative.dev/docs/environment-setup?package-manager=npm&guide=quickstart),setup your account and create a new project.

 b. copy the command in the `create a new project` open and paste it into your command prompt
+> Please copy the code first, before you accidentally close it okay, you won't get it back unless you delete and recreate a new project 😆
 <img src="Images/CLI for project.png" align="center" size="100px"/>

 c.
 Once successful, in the command prompt, type